Rehydration Instructions

 Day 3:

-Repeat the same feeding steps from Day 2.
+Add add 30 Grams ( 4 tablespoons) of flour and add 30 Grams ( 2 tablespoons) of water.
 By now, you may see the beginnings of bubbling activity—your starter is starting to come alive!
 After mixing and feeding, cover it again and leave it for another 24 hours.
 Look for more bubbles and some volume increase in the jar.

 Day 4: